-The cooperation with the National Health Insurance Fund (until June 2011) and the state hospitals also require the implementation of deferred payments policy.
-There is a concentration of significant credit risk in this type of counterparts that form 40% of Group's trade receivables (31 December 2010: 21%).
-Its is mitigated through implemented procedures for selection and current monitoring of the liquidity and financial stability of these trade partners.
+The cooperation with the National Health Insurance Fund also requires the implementation of deferred payments policy.
 On delay in payments of the receivables from these counterparts, the Group has set a period of 30 days after which it starts activities for collection of receivables.
 With regard to hospitals, in case of 30 days of delay after the date on which the credit period expires, interest for delay is being charged and if delays persist after further 30 days, a meeting with the management is arranged for the purpose of signing rescheduling agreement.
 If the agreement is not complied with, legal proceedings are initiated.
 With regard to clients - pharmacies, on a 5-day delay after the expiry of the credit period, the sales under deferred payment terms are suspended.
 If delinquencies continue, on the 45th day all sales are ceased and negotiations are held for concluding an agreement.
 If the agreement is not complied with, legal proceedings are initiated.